Line of Duty: Could Ted Hastings really be 'H'?

 BUT we now know that Jed Mercurio came on set to direct those final scenes of the series, and specifically instructed Kate and Ted to throw suspicious looks at each other.
 At that point, it was the biggest hint so far that Ted might not be as above the law as he seemed…

-After four episodes of series five, that’s all the evidence we have so far – but we’re pretty confident there’s more to come.
+After five episodes of series five, that’s all the evidence we have so far – but we’re pretty confident there’s more to come in the series finale.

 Check back on this article after each episode for any more updates…